ogmela/OFTB/README.md

 🔗 [forthebooks.co](https://forthebooks.co)

-The site highlights the journal’s features, philosophy, and purpose — aiming to give potential buyers a feel for the experience before they ever turn a page.
+The site offers a digital preview of the experience behind the pages — highlighting the journal’s philosophy, features, and design in a calm, curated format.

+---

+## 🖥️💡 Responsive Design

+The OFTB site is **fully responsive**, offering a seamless experience across devices:

+- 📱 **Mobile-friendly layout**
+- 💻 **Optimized for desktops and tablets**
+- ⚙️ Built with **Tailwind CSS** for flexible, utility-based responsiveness

+Try resizing your browser or visiting on your phone — the content adapts gracefully.

 ---